Moku Manu

 Moku Manu, or Bird Island in the Hawaiian language, is an offshore islet of Oahu, three-quarters of a mile off Mokapu Peninsula.
 Moku Manu and an adjacent small islet are connected by an underwater dike.
 The island was formed from debris flung from a vent of the nearby Kailua Volcano.
 Its highest point is 202 ft high, bordered by near-vertical cliffs on many sides.
-Moku Manu is protected as a state seabird sanctuary like its neighbors to the south, Manana, Kāohikaipu, and Mōkōlea Rock.
+Moku Manu is protected as a state seabird sanctuary like its neighbors to the south, Mānana, Kāohikaipu, and Mōkōlea Rock.
 Regardless, landing by boat is nearly impossible due to the lack of a safe beach.

 Moku Manu's isolated nature makes it an excellent nesting site.
 Eleven species of seabird nest on Moku Manu, along with several species of migrating shorebird.